 - white collar, white cuffs edged yellow, white turnbacks

 - black gaiters

 Leibfahne: white field.
 In the centre an ermine mantel backed light blue, crowned with a royal gold crown.
-On the mantelgold, four shields wearing the Polish arms (white knight and horse on a red field), the arms of Saxony (white eagle on a red field), the royal "AR" in gold on a light blue field, two crossed crimson swords on a field of black over white and a lime green crown on a black and yellow stripe field.
+On the mantelgold, four shields wearing the Polish arms (white eagle on a red field), the arms of Lithuania (white knight riding a horse on a red field), the royal "AR" in gold on a light blue field, , the arms of Saxony (two crossed crimson swords on a field of black over white and a lime green crown on a black and yellow stripe field).
 A very richly designed border in the distinctive color (light blue = bleu mourant) with a yellow (buttons color) piping.

 Ordinarfahne: light blue (bleu mourant) field.
 In the centre, the golden royal cipher "AR" on a white pedestal surmounted by a royal crown and surrounded by green palm leaves.
 A very richly designed border in yellow (buttons color) with a white piping.

 Origin and History: editors translation from "Geschichte und gegenwärtiger Zustand der Kursächsischen Armee."
 (History and present state of the Saxon Army.)
 2nd edition, part IX, Dresden 1793.